Marvel Rivals: Advanced Ult Economy Guide

 The Coordinated Strike

-Once a punish window is identified, swift and coordinated action is paramount.
-The entire team needs to recognize the opportunity and collectively focus fire and abilities on the vulnerable target(s) or exploit the created advantage.
-This is where saved ultimates can be deployed with maximum efficiency to confirm critical eliminations, break enemy formations, or rapidly secure objectives.
-Clear communication, such as "Hela wasted ult, push now!" or "Enemy Moira no Fade, focus her!", is vital for synchronizing the team's response.
+Once you spot a punish window, swift coordination is everything.
+Your entire team needs to recognize the opportunity and focus fire on vulnerable targets or exploit the advantage.
+This is where saved ultimates pay off - deploying them efficiently to confirm eliminations, break formations, or secure objectives.

 Calculated Aggression

-• What resources (ults, key cooldowns) does the team need to expend to execute the punish successfully?
+• What resources do you need to spend to execute it successfully?

-• What are the enemy's likely responses?
-Do they have other ultimates or abilities that could turn the punish attempt sour?
+• How might enemies respond?
+Do they have other ultimates that could turn your punish attempt against you?

 Strategic Thinking